jarikoi/berkeleycourse/lab_10/SparkStreaming.md

 ```
 $nc -lk 9999
 ```
-In the terminal window were you started `nc`, type some words.
+Type some random words inti the terminal window where you started `nc`.
 What happens on the streaming application side?

 The batch duration for our simple streaming application is one second.